 By 1887, Commerce Street was almost fully built out with three- to four-story commercial buildings with old slave warehouses distributed throughout.
 As time marched on, the buildings were repurposed for a variety of uses, including banks, post offices, and restaurants.
 At this time, Commerce Street had cemented itself as the flagship commercial center for Montgomery.
 Simultaneously, the Lightning Route passenger light rail had been built the year prior and had its terminus and turn around down Commerce Street.
 It operated lines that extended into Montgomery via Dexter Avenue and South Court Street.
-In 1897, Union Station was built by the Riverfront, and brought in 44 passenger trains into downtown Montgomery everyday.
+In 1897, Union Station was built by the Riverfront, and brought in 44 passenger trains into downtown Montgomery every day.

 By 1912, many of the low-rise buildings were razed and replaced by buildings that grew to be six stories or higher.
 The large U-shaped building between the riverfront and Tallapoosa (see figure) was replaced by a series of three to five-story masonry buildings.
 Some infill happened with structures built at the corner of Commerce and Tallapoosa.
 An unknown tower structure in middle of Bibb and Commerce indicated on 1887 map is no longer seen.
 Formal density also grew around Court Square at the end of Commerce.
-In the mid-nineteenth century, Commerce remained the economic center of Montgomery.
-Between Montgomery and Bibb Streets, Commerce was lined with neighborhood and commercial services such as banks, a post office, restaurants, hotels, and various merchandise.
-Commerce was also a center for culture, with a movie theatre, a pool hall, and a shooting gallery all within the same block.
-However, most of these buildings were built right around the turn of the century, and the street continued to evolve through building adaptations, demolitions, and new construction.

-Historic postcard (c1920) of Commerce Street near the river at night.
+Postcard (ca. 1920) of Commerce Street near the river.